azerpas/supremeLinksThreading/README.md

 This bot will use threading module to scrape URL from Supreme webshop and output it in JSON format ('item':'itemURL')

 You can choose how many threads will scrape at the same time.
-There's a delay between every thread launching.
+There's a delay between every thread launching, so every thread will most likely looking to another page.

 TO,DO: